Table of Contents

 Caroline Lemay, qwf.ombuds@omega-ombs.ca

-The general role of the Ombudsperson is detailed in Appendix 1: Terms of Reference, Ombudsperson.
+The general role of the Ombuds is detailed in Appendix 1: Terms of Reference, Ombudsperson.

 5. Timeline

-QWF understands that someone wishing to report an incident may first need to seek support before reporting.
-Therefore, there is no time limit within which incidents may be reported.
+QWF understands that someone wishing to disclose an incident may first need to seek support before reporting.
+Therefore, there is no time limit within which incidents must be disclosed.

-Please note, however, that consequences involving removal of membership or legal action may not be possible if more than one year has elapsed.
+Please note, however, that consequences involving removal of membership or legal action may not be possible if more than three years have elapsed.